-Under Bonus Points, an operator may earn up to 5 bonus points in each funding period for (a) achievements in assisting clients through joint ventures and (b) contributions in MBDA collaborative efforts (see Appendix B. Performance Measures and Related Definitions, Section B.7. - Performance Bonus).
+Under Bonus Points, an operator may earn up to 5 bonus points in each funding period for (a) achievements in assisting clients through join ventures and (b) contributions in MBDA collaborative efforts (see Section B. Definitions, item #7 Performance Bonus).